George C. Day: Biography

 By 1917 he was the Head of the Department of Compasses, Nautical Instruments, and Time Service at the Naval Observatory.
 During World War I, in the rank of Captain, he commanded the troop transport USS America, formerly the German liner SS Amerika, and was awarded the Navy Cross for this service.
 He commanded the armored cruiser USS Montana from 1918 to 1919 and the battleship USS Pennsylvania from 1920 to 1921, and was Commander, Submarines, Pacific, 1923 to 1925.

 In 1923 he was a member of the Navy's Court of Inquiry on the Honda Point disaster.
 Promoted to Rear Admiral in 1925, he served first as Commandant of the 15th Naval District, and then as Commander of Light Cruiser Division 2 (Trenton, Milwaukee, Raleigh and Memphis) from June 1927 to April 1928 and Light Cruiser Division 3 (Richmond, Cincinnati and Marblehead) from April 1928 to July 1929.
 He was President of the Board of Inspection and Survey in 1929, was a member of the General Board in 1930 and again was President of the Board of Inspection and Survey from 1931 until his retirement in 1935.

-Day died in 1940 and was buried at Arlington National Cemetery.
+After retirement, Day lived in Washington, D.C.
+In 1940, he died at the Naval Hospital there and was buried at Arlington National Cemetery.